cpp-johnny/competitive/codeforces/0thinkingProcess.md

 $(x+y) \text{ must divide } x \cdot (10^m - 1)$

 $3x$ is definiteily a factor of $x⋅(10^m−1)$. so $x + y = 3x$, then $y = 2x$.

+# 2162A Beautiful Average

+? isnt this just output largest number lmao.